1874 brought us the invention of the telephone.

 Simply put, organizations today are realizing that people are the key to success.
 After all, when people within an organization succeed, the entire company is bound to follow suit.

-Capilano University recently reached out to The Personnel Department’s Rikka Vassal to speak at their “HRMA Hot Topics in HR” event.
+Capilano University recently reached out to TPD’s Rikka Vassal to speak at their “HRMA Hot Topics in HR” event.
 Held on February 7th 2013, the forum was attended by HR professionals working in the field and students wishing to pursue careers in Human Resources.

 As a guest panelist, Rikka discussed the changing roles and evolving responsibilities of HR professionals.
-A CHRP designated professional and Talent Scout for The Personnel Department, Rikka referenced her 5+ years of HR experience in Recruiting, Staffing and Training and Development to answer students’ questions about the HR evolution.
+A CHRP designated professional and Talent Scout for TPD, Rikka referenced her 5+ years of HR experience in Recruiting, Staffing and Training and Development to answer students’ questions about the HR evolution.

 How has HR evolved in your organization?